savingsVPN Rankings · Ireland

 What is the best value VPN for a family or household?+

-Is Surfshark good value?+
+Is CyberGhost good value?+

 Very — it is our best-value pick overall.
-From about €1.99/mo on the two-year plan you get a fast, audited no-logs VPN with a physical Dublin server, reliable RTÉ Player, BBC iPlayer and Netflix unblocking, and unlimited devices covering the whole household.
+From about €2.19/mo you get a beginner-friendly, audited no-logs VPN with a dedicated RTÉ-optimised server and reliable RTÉ Player, BBC iPlayer and Netflix unblocking, plus the longest safety net in the business — a 45-day money-back guarantee.
 Cheap and genuinely good is the definition of value.
-The one catch is the standard one: the renewal price jumps after the intro term, so turn auto-renewal off after buying.
+The catches are a 7-device cap and the standard renewal hike after the intro term, so turn auto-renewal off after buying.

 Should I choose a monthly or a long-term VPN plan?+